gitcseme/Sightline_QA_Automation_POM/README.md

    https://github.consilio.com/Consilio/Sightline_QA_Automation_POM.git

-2. Build the project to make sure all the dependencies are in place
+2. Build the project to make sure all the dependencies are in place, .m2 folder will be created in your local machine to store all the jars.

 3. Open the required environment xml(like QA, US or UK) file under ConfigAndTestData package and check the project name.
-   If executing on existing project then give the existing project name.
+   If executing scripts on existing project then give the existing project name.
-   If executing on new project then give the new project name that you wish to create.
+   If executing scripts on new project then give the new project name that you wish to create.
+   Save changes

 4. Open ConfigMain xml under ConfigAndTestData package, check below param before start executing.
-	<env>QA</env><!--it should be QA or DE or LD9PT or Chicago-->
+	1. <env>QA</env><!--it should be QA or DE or LD9PT or Chicago-->
-	<newProject>NO</newProject><!--it should be YES or NO only--> // if it  is yes then project creation and user assignment will be done.
+	2. <newProject>NO</newProject><!--it should be YES or NO only--> // if it  is yes then project creation and user assignment will            be done.
-	<ingestion>NO</ingestion><!--it should be YES or NO only-->  //If it yes ingestion will be done
+	3. <ingestion>NO</ingestion><!--it should be YES or NO only-->  //If it yes ingestion will be done
-	<suite>smoke</suite><!--it should be Smoke or Regression only-->
+	4. <suite>smoke</suite><!--it should be Smoke or Regression only-->
-	<numberOfDataSets>3</numberOfDataSets>  // if 1 then one data set will be ingested, if 3 then 3 data sets will be ingested(we go with option 1 for smoke suite)
+	5. <numberOfDataSets>3</numberOfDataSets>  // if 1 then one data set will be ingested, if 3 then 3 data sets will be ingested(we 	    go with option 1 for smoke suite)
-	<browserName>CHROME</browserName>
+	6. <browserName>CHROME</browserName>
+	7. Save changes

 5. Open testng.xml
-	uncomment required suite and comment others like below and run as TestNg
+	It conatins path to smoke and regression suites, uncomment required one(like shown below) suite and run.
+To run, right click on 	testng.xml and go to 'Run As' and then select TestNG Suite.

 	<suite-file path="./smokeSuite.xml"/>

 	<!-- <suite-file path="./regressionSuite.xml" /> -->